 DSM-5, or the DSM 5th edition, is the most recent version and the one used today by medical professionals around the world.
 It took several decades and numerous experts to develop and update this manual.
 While several new mental disorders were added to DSM-5, some were eliminated and others were combined.
 A team of experts in biology, genetics, neuroscience, statistics, and social and behavioral sciences, among others, all made significant contributions.

 The main purpose of updating the DSM-5 was so medical professionals could more accurately characterize the behaviors and symptoms of patients seeking a clinical diagnosis for conditions not clearly defined in DSM.
-Without a diagnosis, these individuals may not receive the help and treatment they need.
+Without a diagnosis, these individuals may not receive the video game addiction help and treatment they need.
 In an effort to expand the reach of healthcare professionals, DSM-5 was created.
 By defining and diagnosing mental disorders more accurately, medical professionals can help more patients now and into the future.